What can I expect from my first-year writing course?

 English 102, Introduction to College Writing and Research, builds from English 101 and includes extensive, sustained research-based writing.

-English 121, 122, and 123 are designed to give multilingual students additional support as they learn to write in English for academic purposes.
+English 101M is designed to give multilingual students additional support as they learn to write in English for academic purposes.